foundersandcoders/fac-access/workshops/dom-manipulation/README.md

 ### Step 3 - Changing text content

-Although they appear in the Chrome console visually as HTML elements, DOM nodes are Javascript objects, with many properties and methods.
+Although they appear in the Chrome console visually as HTML elements, DOM nodes are JavaScript objects, with many properties and methods.

 [What is a Node?](https://www.w3schools.com/js/js_htmldom_navigation.asp)